“I started to establish myself…as an Indian artist. Pardon me, establish myself as an artist who happens to be Indian.” —Goyce Kakegamic, late 1970s

 Fontaine suggests that she is “a walking political statement in two categories.
 First, I am a First Nations person and secondly, I am a woman.
 This to most could be two strikes, but I look at it as two pulses.”
 Since the early 80s, artists like Robert Houle, Edward Poitras, and Joane Cardinal Schubert continued with the momentum initiated by the Woodland School artists, and made artwork that put a spotlight on the impact of colonization.
 However, theirs was not as subtle as the work Odjig, Janvier, and Morrisseau made that reflected post-contact history.
 Creating work that makes strong cultural and political statements, these artists and their peers blazed their own trails for artists to gain access to fine arts training, funding bodies and art galleries.
 In a contemporary artistic milieu, art that reflects cultural and political concerns is considered the accepted norm.

 Fontaine’s piece Five Bucks, Five Bucks, Five Bucks, Five Bucks (2004) overtly exemplifies her political consciousness.
-Treaty cards are an annoyance that drastically altered the existence of many Aboriginal communities.
+Treaty cards are an annoyance that drastically altered the existence of many Indigenous communities.
 They carry stigmas of being wards of the state, or misunderstood to be a privilege – some lottery win for access to “government hand-outs”.
 Fontaine, tired of enduring a government that feels free to label, created her own version of treaty cards for Euro-Canadians.
-With a wry sense of humour, she bestows the honour of a treaty card upon non-aboriginal viewers, showing them how it feels to be labeled.
+With a wry sense of humour, she bestows the honour of a treaty card upon non-Indigenous viewers, showing them how it feels to be labeled.
 Fontaines’ work, whether it reflects her political consciousness or not, exemplifies the impacts made by Woodland School artists and those who began creating very politically charged artwork in the early 80s.

 Winnipeg based artist Kale Bonham, a recent BFA graduate from the University of Manitoba, has felt the pressure to paint in the Woodland style, and create art that is overtly politically-charged.
 At this point, she is interested in neither.
 Bonham paints twisted narratives with cartoon-like animals and women’s faces that are reminiscent of characters one might find in an animated film.
-She asserts, “My ‘Aboriginal-ness’ is not the focus of who I am as an artist.
-In the past I felt pressure to address my ‘Aboriginal-ness’ in my artwork so I made an effort to.”
+She asserts, “My ‘Indigenous-ness’ is not the focus of who I am as an artist.
+In the past I felt pressure to address my ‘Indigenous-ness’ in my artwork so I made an effort to.”

 An example is The Tortoise and the Hair.
 Against a ready-made background a feather wearing turtle wearily jumps rope.
 Two possibly intoxicated bunnies hold the ends of the rope gleefully enjoying their role of making the turtle jump.
 This piece convincingly exposes the pressure to role-play –to be at the mercy of others when deciding what to create.
 It seeps frustration about cultural stereotypes and artistic expectations.
 Bonham, who has moved away from allowing cultural pressure to dictate her work, states, “I don’t make that effort anymore.
 I think that side will come out by itself, whether consciously or not.”

 Winnipeg artist KC Adams can relate to Bonham in feeling pressure to create culturally themed artwork.
 Adams works with a wide range of mediums, including photography, installation, and performance.
 While studying fine arts, Adams “faced stereotypes from both students and teachers, many of whom viewed me either as the romantic Indian Princess or the mythical Noble Savage.
 Not only was I considered an exotic beauty; I was elevated to a sphere of goodness and believed to be possessed of a spiritual connection to the land, and my work was often subjected to these romantic stereotypes during critiques.”
-At the beginning of her professional career, Adams also endured assumptions that she was an authority on Aboriginal issues, and pressure to create artwork with Aboriginal content.
+At the beginning of her professional career, Adams also endured assumptions that she was an authority on Indigenous issues, and pressure to create artwork with Indigenous content.
 Despite this, Adams refused to conform.

 It’s only been in the last few years that Adam has chosen to explore her cultural identity on her own accord.
 Cyborg Hybrids (2003-2006) is a photo series that challenges stereotypical views towards mixed race categorization, examines the relationship between nature and technology, and explores concepts of identity and community.
-Adams presents artists of Aboriginal and European ancestry that are forward thinkers and plugged in with technology.
-They are wearing beaded slogans on white t-shirts illustrating common Aboriginal stereotypes, such as “Authority on all Aboriginal Issues”, or “Dirty Little Indian”.
+Adams presents artists of Indigenous and European ancestry that are forward thinkers and plugged in with technology.
+They are wearing beaded slogans on white t-shirts illustrating common Indigenous stereotypes, such as “Authority on all Indigenous Issues”, or “Dirty Little Indian”.
 The defiant expressions of the artists in the air-brushed glamour shots challenge viewers to culturally locate them.
 These artists do not allow the slogans on their t-shirts to define them, and their captured strength exposes the absurdity of common stereotypes.
 Adams successfully challenges the stereotypes that Woodland School Artists first endured and that have continued for those who came after.
 Cyborg Hybrids becomes an opportunity for contemporary artists to address them, and move forward without them impacting their art or everyday lives.

-When Goyce Kakegamic asserted in the late 1970s that he was an “artist who happened to be Indian”, instead of an “Indian artist”, he was defying the box artists with Aboriginal ancestry were put into, and foreshadowing future struggles for artists to come.
+When Goyce Kakegamic asserted in the late 1970s that he was an “artist who happened to be Indian”, instead of an “Indian artist”, he was defying the box artists with Indigenous ancestry were put into, and foreshadowing future struggles for artists to come.
 Kakegamic reacted to peoples’ romantic ideas of him as an artist, while trying to be recognized as a contemporary artist.
 Artists like Benn, Madelaine, Fontaine, Bonham and Adams still navigate within and around these definitions, which can impact their art, and viewer reactions.

 This is not to say however, that any categorizing or connecting to their culture is viewed as restrictive.
-All five artists affirm that they are artists first who happen to be Aboriginal.
-Their cultures impact their work whether it is about the loss of connection to nature, feelings of isolation, the impact of government policies, or stereotypes about Aboriginal art.
+All five artists affirm that they are artists first who happen to be Indigenous.
+Their cultures impact their work whether it is about the loss of connection to nature, feelings of isolation, the impact of government policies, or stereotypes about Indigenous art.
 Their work and experiences affirms that culture is inherent within us, and can be shaped in a variety of ways.

 Although responses to Woodland School Art has dictated to an extent how they are perceived, the strong legacy left by this movement, has given artists many opportunities they would otherwise not have had.
-As Joane Cardinal- Schubert asserts, “Aboriginal artists in this country, in particular, have been the first liners; their hard work and dedication and commitment have made a difference.
+As Joane Cardinal- Schubert asserts, “Indigenous artists in this country, in particular, have been the first liners; their hard work and dedication and commitment have made a difference.
 They have carried the voices of the ancestors forward, acknowledging and demonstrating a cultural continuum, unknown to others, that is not ‘lost’.”
-Some struggles continue, but new ways to face them are constantly found, making the road ahead layered with new awareness, and privilege to create, and the freedom to be artists who happen to be Aboriginal.
+Some struggles continue, but new ways to face them are constantly found, making the road ahead layered with new awareness, and privilege to create, and the freedom to be artists who happen to be Indigenous.